cozy/cozy-doctypes/docs/README.md

 The third level (metadata of the wrapping document) is describe by an object named `cozyMetadata` at the root of the document.

-The following keys have a standard meaning:
+The following keys are reserved and have special meanings:

 - `doctypeVersion`: Name or identifier for the version of the schema used by this document (ie: `doctypeVersion: 2` for "This document conforms to io.cozy.contacts in it's version 2")
 - `createdAt`: Creation date of the cozy document